Humanitarian & Health

-Since its creation in 1945, UNESCO has been concerned with providing internationally coordinated support for communities directly faced with some of the world's most pressing contemporary issues.
-Within its broader programs of education, science, culture, and communication and information, UNESCO focuses on a variety of narrower themes, including climate change, HIV and AIDS, Indigenous peoples, and gender equality.
-Originally founded by 37 countries immediately following World War II, this critically important organization now claims 195 members.
+Since its creation in 1945 following World War II, UNESCO, a specialized United Nations agency, has been concerned with providing internationally coordinated support for communities directly faced with some of the world's most pressing contemporary issues.
+Within its broader programs of education, science, culture, communication and information, UNESCO focuses on a variety of narrower themes, including climate change, HIV and AIDS, Indigenous peoples, and gender equality.
+Its programs are designed to support and achieve the 2030 Agenda for Sustainable Development, which was adopted by the General Assembly of the United Nations in 2015.
+Originally founded by 37 countries, UNESCO now claims 195 members.

 Programming - Cultural, Educational, and Environmental Programs in Jordan